chaosinventory/chaosinventory/doc/dev/testing_linting.rst

 Furthermore, to have consistent imports (e.g. relative references, line wrapping) we sort them using `isort`_, as configured in the :code:`setup.cfg`.

+Further more, in order to catch bugs earlier we employ unit tests.
+Currently, the test are handled using djangos :std:doc:`test framework <django:topics/testing/index>`.

 .. attention::
    Please quality-check all your contributions before submitting using the provided script!